JP12025/scrabble/README.md

 # How to Test

-- Test your script with command `./check scrabble.py`
+- Test your script with command `./check scrabble`

 Your program should behave per the examples below.
 ```bash